Everything You Need To Know About the Underworld in Greek Mythology

 In the myth about Hades and his kidnapped bride (i.e. queen of the Underworld), Persephone, Demeter (Persephone’s mother) typically suffers from severe depression and sadness whenever her daughter Persephone was away.
 As a result, Demeter the goddess of the grain and earth neglected her duties and wandered the world in search of her daughter.
 The Greeks believed that whenever that happens, the world got plunged into a severe famine and hunger, crops and grains stopped growing.

 The famine endured until Persephone returned to her mother Demeter.
 It was believed that only Demeter had the knowledge of agriculture.
 Thus, with the exclusion of Demeter, no one else could make the grains grow.

-Fearing that the entire of mankind could starve to death, the king of the gods Zeus decided to act.
+Fearing that the entire race of mankind could starve to death, the king of the gods Zeus decided to act.
 He dispatched the messenger of the gods, Hermes to the Underworld to bring back Persephone.
 The Olympians struck a deal with Hades.
-For the three whole months Persephone will be bound to Hades in the Underworld.
-And three months that follow after the first three, Persephone was allowed to spend it on earth with her mother Demeter.
+For three whole months Persephone will be bound to Hades in the Underworld.
+And the three months that follow after the first three, Persephone was allowed to spend it on earth with her mother Demeter.

 Other Interesting Myths about the Underworld in Greek Mythology

 - Hades, the lord of the Underworld, was also called “The Invisible”.
 The name is in reference to the hidden nature of the Underworld.
 Ancient Greeks believed that the Underworld was a place hidden from human beings, and that only the dead could get there.